Most Decatur city water homeowners don't need a water softener

 |---|---|---|

-| Local dealer softener | Not recommended — water is already soft | Valid if well tests 10+ GPG, but overpriced |
+| Dealer softener | Not recommended — water already soft | Valid if well tests 10+ GPG, but overpriced |

 | Factory-direct softener | Still not needed for city water | Best value if well is 10–15 GPG |